From Continuity to Smoothness

 trace, and inverse will turn out to be smooth maps.
 The verification

-of smoothness for these operations belongs to the next page in the
+of smoothness for these operations belongs to a later page in the

 manifold series, where smooth maps between smooth manifolds are defined and studied.